Medicare * Medicaid * CHIP * Supplemental Income

 - Age / Disability: 65 years or older, or under 65 years old but disabled, or have permanent kidney failure requiring dialysis or kidney transplant

-In addition to the above requirements a Medicare beneficiary do not have to pay Part A premiums (Hospital Insurance) if any of the following:
+In addition to the above requirements a Medicare beneficiary does not have to pay Part A premiums (Hospital Insurance) if any of the following:

 How to Apply

 If you want to apply for Medicare please call 1-800-772-1213 (TTY users call: 1-800-325-0778) or visit your local Social Security Office.